 - Use silica gel to ensure rapid drying of the samples; the ratio of silica:plant material should be 5-10:1.
 Mix silica and plant material well.
-The sample should be completely dry within 24 hours - Sample fresh, green parts of the plant - $2-3 \text{ cm}^2$ will normally be sufficient for 1-2 DNA extractions - The drying will be more efficient if the sample is broken into smaller pieces, especially for succulent plants - Keep samples dark and in plastic tubes or sealed zip-lock bags to keep them dry
+The sample should be completely dry within 24 hours - Sample fresh, green parts of the plant - 2-3 cm2 will normally be sufficient for 1-2 DNA extractions make sure not to collect too litle! - The drying will be more efficient if the sample is broken into smaller pieces, especially for succulent plants - Keep samples dark and in plastic tubes or sealed zip-lock bags to keep them dry